 Janah, “Your last time was your last time, Shadow.”

-They stop and stare, isn’t here supposed to be a priest?
+They stop and stare, isn’t there supposed to be a priest?

 “The Shaolin cunt hiding?”

-I step into the living room, “Shaolin cunts, and we’re right here.”
+I step into the living room, “Shaolin cunts right here.”

 Singh has been silent, he steps from behind the much bigger Marshall, uh oh, he’s already Qi loaded, fires off a shot that catches me in the chest and puts me hard against the rear wall.

-“Ouch, if I get a bruise, I’m going to be so upset, Singh.”
+“Ouch, if I get a bruise, I’m going to be so annoyed, Singh.”